Draft Emergency Ambulance Contract

 13. AUDIT AND NON-CONFORMITY MANAGEMENT

-13.2. non-conformity In case of a written warning will be issued; … days if not rectified within penalties (Article 15) and/or termination (Article 18) may be applied.
+13.1.
+The Provincial Health Directorate may conduct on-site/remote inspections of records, equipment, personnel qualifications, and SLA performance.
+13.2.
+In case of non-conformity , a written warning will be issued; if not rectified within … days , penalties (Article 15) and/or termination (Article 18) may be applied.

 14. LIABILITIES AND INSURANCE